harrycaoyu/harrycaoyu.github.io/README.md

 The CSS will be generated in the `css` directory, and the entire site will be built in the `_site` directory.

+## Access to Hosting

+The deployment mechanism for the site depends on SSH access to the machine that hosts the site.
+On virtual private servers, usually the hosting provider will give instructions as to how to obtain SSH access.

+### AWS

+Amazon explains how to obtain SSH access to an instance [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

+### CPanel

+On CPanel, go to the main dashboard, scroll down to **Security**, and click **SSH/Shell Access**.
+A window will pop up with the IP of your computer.
+Click "Submit", and the remote machine will allow access to itself via SSH from only your IP.

+**NOTE**: You will likely need to repeat this process every time you access the remote machine from a different location because your computer's externally-visible IP will change.

 # Deployment

 The provided Makefile documents the different build and deployment options, and can show them by running: